jfroelich/rss-reader/general-todo.md

 Do not allow subscribing to a feed with a url with file:// protocol Do not allow subscribing to a feed with a url with localhost Do not allow fetching of a url with either

+# TODO: bug with tables

+My general css styles for entries do not seem to properly be applying to nested tables.
+Somehow the nested tables on default implicit properties trump the explicit container properties that I assume should be inherited.
+I can try ensuring that relevant table properties are set to inherit, or instead just explicitly apply the entry properties to tables as well.
+Note it could be cells (td) or tables (table), unsure.